 Renew, Reconnect, Restore at the FLGA District Educators Conference!

-Join us for professional development, fellowship, and celebration at the Hilton Daytona Beach Oceanfront Resort September 21-23, 2022.
-Keynote speaker Brenda Jank and her team from Run Well, Rest Hard will help us explore conference theme based on 1 Peter 5:10b, “The God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.”
+Join us for professional development, fellowship, and celebration at the Hilton Daytona Beach Oceanfront Resort on September 21-23, 2022.
+Keynote speaker Brenda Jank and her team from Run Hard, Rest Well will help us explore the conference theme based on 1 Peter 5:10b, “The God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.”

 “Take Heart!”
 Renewed to Be a Blessing

 A Retreat for All Teachers & Commissioned Ministers — Presented by DOXOLOGY and the LCMS Office of National Mission

 October 7 – 9, 2022 • Christian Retreat Conference Center – Bradenton, FL